silky/chrisdone-homepage/posts/twitter-problem-loeb.markdown

 almost perverse way, but I like that I was able to express exactly what occured to me.
 And `loeb` is suave.

 This is was also my first ever use of lens, so that was fun.
+The `NoMonomorphismRestriction` and `cloneLens` are required because you can't pass in an arbitrary lens and then use it both as a setter and a getter, the type becomes fixed on one or the other.
+I find that pretty disappointing.
+But otherwise the lenses made the code simpler.